Table of Contents

 When feeding specially formulated pregnant dog food and diets, or best puppy food diets, adding pet supplements when not specifically needed can lead to health problems for the mother dog's health, including pregnancy loss or birth defects in puppies after they're born.

 When your bitch is pregnant, you should focus on feeding her a very high-quality, well-balanced performance dog food diet or puppy food diet all the way throughout her gestation period.

-The below commercial dog food for pregnant dogs are very palatable and are highly digestible; they also include all the necessary nutrients a pregnant dog and her future newborn puppies will need.
+The below commercial dog food for pregnant dogs is very palatable and highly digestible; they also include all the necessary nutrients a pregnant dog and her future newborn puppies will need.